ForkPrince/Mooncord/README.md

 - [New Plugins Manager](https://github.com/Sqaaakoi/vc-newPluginsManager)
 - [Custom Sounds](https://github.com/ScattrdBlade/customSounds)

+So in total, there are 254 plugins in Mooncord.

 ## Disclaimer

 Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.